kfrz/musketeers/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/kfrz/musketeers.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+See the [design document](https://github.com/kfrz/musketeers/blob/master/DESIGN.md) for more information, features roadmap, and architecture considerations.

 ## License